dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 ```

 We can embed lists infinitely deep (list of lists of lists...), allowing us to create N-dimensional objects
-- This is especially helpful in some more advanced machine learning techniques
+- This becomes especially helpful when doing matrix computations, or in more advanced machine learning techniques

 ---